fcying/compiledb-go/README.md

    --no-build, -n             Only generates compilation db file --verbose, -v              Print verbose messages.
    --no-strict, -S            Do not check if source files exist in the file system.
-   --macros, -m               Add predefined compiler macros to the compilation database.
+   --macros value, -m value   Add predefined compiler macros to the compilation database.
+   --full-path                Write full path to the compiler executable.
    --command-style, -c        Output compilation database with single "command" string rather than the default "arguments" list of strings.
    --help, -h                 show help